 The database t that is the basis for the current database, i.e. the most recent point-in-time that this database has seen.

 Property of an attribute that specifies how many values of the attribute can be associated with a single reference entity.
 Possible values are

 Assumption that truth is what the database knows.
 Databases that intend to store data of record typically make the closed world assumption.
 Datomic adheres to the closed world model.

-Object running on a peer that provides access to a database.
-Programs can use a connection to submit transactions, or to get current or past values of the database to use as data sources for queries.
+Client object that provides access to a database.
+Programs can use a connection to submit transactions and queries.

 A covering index contains (rather than points to) the data.
 Datomic indexes are covering indexes.

 Information used to authenticate for a particular task.
 In accordance with the principle of least privilege, Datomic allows separate credentials for each different activity performed by a running system.

 A database is a set of datoms.